MechSimulator

 • Fire at complementary angles (e.g., 30° then 60°) to verify they produce the same range but different heights and flight times.

-• Compare with and without air resistance to understand how drag reduces range, lowers max height, and shifts the optimal angle.
+• Compare with and without air resistance to understand how drag reduces range and shifts the optimal angle.

-• Try Moon gravity to see how dramatically lower g increases range and flight time — the same launch on the Moon travels roughly six times farther.
+• Try Moon gravity to see how dramatically lower g increases range — the same launch on the Moon travels roughly six times farther.

 • The simulator works fully offline once loaded — ideal for classroom use without reliable internet.